-What are the new initiatives that AGU is piloting at the 2016 Fall Meeting?
-Check out this page to learn more and to see how you can be involved.
+What were the new initiatives that AGU debuted at the 2016 Fall Meeting?
+See below to learn more.

 Pods are a new way for Fall Meeting attendees to converse and collaborate with colleagues and fellow attendees outside of the scientific sessions.
 These are non-enclosed soft seating options grouped in 6 ‘pods’ for attendees to continue the conversation in a dedicated spot that includes a monitor for displaying ePosters or presentations.
 Make sure to bring your laptop to hook up to these monitors if you are interested in that feature.

 Pods will be accessible Tuesday through Friday, 8:00 A.M. – 6:00 P.M. in the first floor of Moscone West.